jgoldfar/jgoldfar.github.io/content/blog/0605-python-flask-crud-application.md

 source bin/activate
 ```

 After this, your shell should show the name of the environment you are working in alongside your regular prompt.
 Package management and execution commands will work pretty much like normal, except using your isolated environment.
 We will need [Flask](https://flask.palletsprojects.com/en/2.0.x/) for this application, so let's add that:

 ```shell
 pip3 install flask
 ```

-To leave the virtualenv, simply enter
+Lastly, whenever you want to do something else, you'll leave the virtualenv by executing

 ```shell
 deactivate
 ```

 ## Build Out Your Application
 The code included below defines the endpoints, and omits logic to interact with a data store, since it is often specific to the application and resources.